Skip to main content

 Outdoor walk / neighborhood

-Walk from Brooklyn toward Manhattan for the full skyline-ahead effect; the 25–40 minute walk is free, and DUMBO beneath the bridge has the most-photographed Manhattan view in existence plus strong independent restaurants and galleries.
+Walk from Brooklyn toward Manhattan for the skyline-ahead view.
+The crossing takes 25–40 minutes.
+DUMBO underneath the bridge has the most-photographed Manhattan view in the world, plus strong independent restaurants and galleries.

 Museum